Nick-Tallguy/Nick-Tallguy.github.io/_posts/0500-10-22-tasking-manager3.md

 Sometimes, task specific imagery may be available - you may need to agree to a license in order to access it.
 Instructions usually will indicate the easiest way to load this into editors such as JOSM or iD.

-When checking a Task marked as complete, validators will expect that the requirements from the instructions tab have all been completed.
+When checking a task marked as complete, validators will expect that the requirements from the instructions tab have all been completed.
 You may find completing an entire task is quite difficult - guidance below is available around unlocking tasks; as well as providing useful feedback for the next mapper.

-### Stats tab
+### Activity and Stats button

 This tab contains statistics about the project.
 It is divided into two sections, a detailed list of the activity (formerly its own tab in the Tasking Manager 2.0) and summary section.

-The summary contains a list of mappers who have completed at least one task within the project - to see which tasks they have completed, you can *hover your mouse cursor* over a username, and the tasks they have completed will become the only ones visible (**use this to locate the tasks you have previously completed**).
+The summary contains a list of mappers who have completed at least one task within the project.

-Once you have located the task by hovering your mouse over the user name, you may click on the task square to see the comments that have been left by mappers and validators for the task, which is a useful way of obtaining feedback from validators.
+A log of all the comments left on individual tasks is at the bottom of the page.
+These are comments left on tasks and should not be confused with the "Questions and Comments" tab which are general questions and comments about the overall project.

+You can return the main project contribution page by clicking on the project title on the Activity and Stats page.

 ### Map Tab

 Click when you are ready to start mapping.
-You may choose your task to work on by selecting it from the map, or by clicking on the "Take a Task at random" option.
+You may choose an individual task to work on by selecting it from the map, or by clicking on the "Take a Task at random" option.
+Only uncolored tasks can be selected in this tab or you will get a message saying the task can not be mapped.
+If you intend to validate, make sure you select the "Validate" tab.

+![TM map tab][]

 ### Selecting a task to map

-![TM task selection][]

 Having selected your task you will be able to see if there is any history for this task, such as a mapper starting to map, but realizing they do not have time to complete the task.